braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 If you need to parse and render the HTML in a custom view, [contact us](mailto:banners-feedback@braze.com).

-{% details If you emailed us and confirmed you need to manually track impressions... %}
+{% details More information for manually tracking impressions %}

 {% alert important %}
 Customization for your integration is likely unnecessary, so consider the following step carefully.